ClickHouse/graphouse/doc/install.md

 Graphite-web
 ------------
 - Install [graphite-web](http://graphite.readthedocs.io/en/latest/), if you don't have it already.
 You don't need carbon or whisper, Graphouse and ClickHouse completely replace them.
-- Add graphouse plugin `/opt/graphouse/bin/graphouse.py` to you graphite webapp root dir.
+- Add graphouse plugin `/opt/graphouse/bin/graphouse.py` to your graphite webapp root dir.
-For example if you dir is `/opt/graphite/webapp/graphite/` use command below
+For example, if you dir is `/opt/graphite/webapp/graphite/` use command below
 ```bash
 sudo ln -fs /opt/graphouse/bin/graphouse.py /opt/graphite/webapp/graphite/graphouse.py
 ```